 Tip 2 – See if we’ve removed fees on your current accounts, credit cards and more

 We know your financial situation may have changed unexpectedly, so we’ve designed a range of options to support you.

-Credit cards: From 31 March until 6 July 2020, we’ve removed fees for late payments and cash advances on all our credit cards.
+Credit cards: From 31 March until 31 October 2020 there will be no fees for late payments on all our credit cards.
 There’s more information in our FAQs

 Access to savings: We can help you access your money held in Santander fixed rate bonds and fixed rate ISAs before the end of the fixed term, free of charge.

 Insurance: You may also be able to get help if you have monthly payment for a Santander Home Insurance policy, Santander Life Protection policy or a Santander Car Insurance policy.
 For any other insurance policies please contact your insurance provider.
 Contact details can be found in your policy documents.

 Investments: To help with any concerns you may have about your investments held with us, we’ve put together a list of FAQs